OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ![Summary](summary-zip.png "Summary")

 :::hint
 Importing the project means you don't have to configure the environment or deployment steps of your project manually.
-This is a only small project, but some projects are large and include complex deployment steps and importing the project is much easier than recreating it.
+This is only a small project, but some projects are large and include complex deployment steps, and importing the project is much easier than recreating it.
 Using the Export/Import feature ensures your environments and deployment steps persist across spaces.
 :::

-Congratulations, you've successfully imported the project!
+Congratulations, you successfully imported the project!

 There are a few other items to configure before deploying the web application.
 Exporting and importing a project doesn't capture the deployment targets or the required packages for the project.
 Deployment targets need a new connection on a new instance.
 Packages are excluded from the exported project because of their potentially large file size.